 Paper, Paintings and Cultural Landscape Conservation

-The hands-on studio work session includes cleaning, repairing, acidity, environmental factors, and preventive measures to conserving diverse artworks.
+The hands-on studio work session includes cleaning, repairing, inpainting, addressing environmental factors, and preventive measures to conserve diverse artworks.

 The session begins with an introduction to the principles, standards, and guidelines for art conservation and restoration, followed by practical hands-on experience, excursions, and lectures.